nemtech/catapult-server/docs/BUILD-manual.md

 ## Optional step: Download, build and install all dependencies from source

 Type this into a terminal:

 ```sh
 scripts/make.sh install deps
 ```

 > **NOTE**:
-> If you only want to download the dependencies (without building and installing them) enter the command `download deps` instead.
-Type `scripts/make.sh --help` for its summary of commands.
+> If you only want to download the dependencies (without building and installing them) enter the command ``scripts/make.sh download deps`` instead.
+Type ``scripts/make.sh --help`` for its summary of commands.

-## Step 2: build catapult (installs deps if required)
+## Step 2: Build catapult

 Finally, for building or re-building the software type into a terminal:

 ```sh
 scripts/make.sh
 ```

+It will handle if you missed the previous optional step.

 ## Step 3: Installation